mtnemeth/unideb-cloud-infra/cf/EC2-pub-priv.md

 ## Connect to the EC2 instance via SSH

-> Note: there is a better and safer way to connect to EC2 instances by using AWS session manager, but that's a topic for a later session.
+> Note: there is a better / more secure way to connect to EC2 instances by using AWS session manager, but that's a topic for a later session.

 ### Option 1 - agent forwarding